tuankhoin/toilet-pandemia/README.md

 // https://en.wikipedia.org/wiki/Roberts_cross
 float edgeDepth = sqrt(pow(depthFiniteDifference0, 2) + pow(depthFiniteDifference1, 2)) * 100;
 ```
-At the end of the depth buffers algorithms to detect outlines, we can already found edges of the object but many of them are not discoverd because the `edgeDepth` was too small.
-So we need to use the second algorithms to detect edge which is normall buffers.
+At the end of the depth buffers algorithms to detect outlines, we can already found edges of the object but many of them are not discovered because the `edgeDepth` was too small.
+So we need to use a second algorithm to detect edges which are normal buffers.
 #### 2. Drawing outlines with normals

-Simply repeat the above process but using normals buffer instead of depth.
+Simply repeat the above process but using normal buffers instead of depth.

 The normal texture can be calculated based on the main camera to generate view-space normals.
 ```C#